Table of Contents

 You can't just buy life insurance policy on any random stranger.
 The rules state you need an insurable interest on someone to buy coverage.
 This means you would be financially impacted by their death.
 As an adult child who would cover the final expenses of your parents, you likely meet this requirement.

 However, as part of the application, you may need your parents' consent to set up coverage.
 They would likely need to sign the application and accept the policy as the insured person, even if you're paying for the coverage.
-Beyond that, your parents may also need to pass medical underwriting to qualify for some types of life insurance.

 If you have any questions about how to set up a policy on another person, consider meeting with a financial representative or a legal expert first.
 They may be able to help you decide whether you or your parent should own the policy.